Maui Now : Maui Entertainment, Arts, Community, August 18-24

 House Shakers, Thursday

-Gretchen Rhodes and The House Shakers with Grammy Award-winning bassist and vocalist Lenny Castellanos perform classic rock and blues on the main stage at Fleetwood’s main stage Thursday, Aug.
-18, from 7:30 to 9:30 p.m.
+The House Shakers with Grammy Award-winning bassist and vocalist Lenny Castellanos perform classic rock and blues on the main stage at Fleetwood’s main stage Thursday, Aug.
+25, from 7:30 to 9:30 p.m.
 Band members also include Kenny Geiser on guitar and Paul Marchetti on drums.
 At the same time, the Pohai Trio perform on the rooftop.
 For more information, go to fleetwoodsonfrontst.com or call 808-669-MICK.

 Historic Lahaina tours